-Trinity’s iconic buildings – Trinity Church Wall Street and St. Paul’s Chapel - are often sought out as backdrops for film and video projects.
+Trinity’s iconic buildings – Trinity Church Wall Street, St. Paul’s Chapel, and Trinity Uptown Cemetery & Mausoleum – are often sought out as backdrops for film and video projects.
 As part of being a good neighbor and in support of the local film industry, we are happy to consider these requests.
 At the same time, our first priority is to ensure that our worship services and other activities are not disrupted, and that the topic of any video or photo project is consistent with Trinity’s mission.

 Advance Permission Required — In the interest of this objective, photographing and/or filming any Trinity property, including the parish buildings and facilities, requires advance written consent from Trinity Church Wall Street.
 The terms and conditions of such consent are described in Trinity’s location release.